 We've been looking at how badly the film industry has treated self storage over the years

-Here we have compiled the top 5 best and worst self storage movies of all time – and unsurprisingly they are all horror films.
+Here we have compiled what we think are the top 5 best and worst self-storage movies of all time – and unsurprisingly they are all horror films.

 5) The Hoarder

 Directed by Matt Winn, this 2015 films stars Mischa Barton as Ella, who thinks her boyfriend is having an affair because he is 'renting a secret storage unit!'
 On the back of such ridiculously flimsy reasoning, she gains access to the storage facility.
 She then finds herself locked in with something menacing and terrible that is not a collection of special edition Star Wars Lego.

-This Australian movie (never a good sign) was filmed in Brisbane and featured actor Matthew Scully as 17 years old 'Jimmy,' who is bereft and alone after the death of his father.
+This Australian movie (never a good sign) was filmed in Brisbane.
+It featured actor Matthew Scully as 17 years old 'Jimmy,' who is bereft and alone after the death of his father.
 Consumed by grief, he goes to live with his Uncle who just happens to run an underground (obviously) storage facility in the city – just the sort of place to go to work if you want to cheer yourself up.
 While exploring the maze of corridors, Jimmy comes across a deeply disturbed man and all manner of terrifying moments ensue, including 'the viewer' wondering about what else they could have been doing instead of watching this dire rubbish.

 3) Self Storage